meuryalos/blynk_jkbms_Ble/README.md

     *   After the upload, the ESP32 will connect to your Wi-Fi and the IP will be displayed in the serial monitor.

-    *   Open a web browser and navigate to the IP address of the ESP32.

-    *   A small error message appears that no Index.html was found

-    *   Follow the link or use http://IP/fs to upload index.html + style.css to the ESP32

 ## Examples